-The Committee considered the remuneration of the Society as a whole in general, and specifically the remuneration of the Chief Executive and Chief Financial Officer and other senior personnel.
+The Committee considered the remuneration of the Society as a whole in general, and specifically the remuneration of the Executive management.

-The Committee considered the awards to be made under a modest bonus plan as a result of the pandemic.
-It considered a Short-Term Incentive Plan for introduction in 2022.
+The Committee considered the awards to be made under the Short-Term Incentive Plan which was introduced in 2022.